PARC-Robotics/documentation-2024/docs/introduction/index.md

 ## Simulation Phase
 <!-- In this phase, teams would interact with the **PARC AgRobot** in simulation (using the Gazebo Robot Simulator).
 Participants are required to write software to complete three fundamental tasks for agricultural robots: -->
-In this phase, teams will work with the **PARC AgRobot** in simulation (using the Gazebo Robot Simulator) and use state-of-the-art tools (e.g., ROS, MATLAB, OpenCV, etc.) to develop solutions to complete two fundamental tasks for agricultural robots:
+In this phase, teams will work with the **PARC AgRobot** in simulation (using the Gazebo Robot Simulator) and use state-of-the-art tools (e.g., ROS, OpenCV, etc.) to develop solutions to complete two fundamental tasks for agricultural robots:

 * Autonomous field navigation
 * Weed detection